odoo/technical-training/README.md

 This training uses [Git](https://git-scm.com/) for its repository, and Github as its platform.

 The language [Python](https://www.python.org/) is a requirement for almost all modules.

-[Javascript](https://www.javascript.com/) is also required for some of the modules.
+The [Javascript](https://www.javascript.com/) language is also required for some of the modules.

 ## Modules